Ahmadmansoor/AdvancedScript/README.md

            SetVarx y,200,10 >>>  y[200]=10
 ```
 ### 3- GetVarx / PrintVarx :
-set value to the virables in AdvancedScript vriable system.
+set value to the virables in AdvancedScript vriables system.
 ```
 Parameter:
 SetVarx P1, P2
       P1: variable name, it must begin with $, because we need to get the value .
-      P2: element index of the array , no need for int and str or value=0
-      P3: the value of the variable can used AVS, no need to use "".
+      P2: element index of the array , no need for int and str or value=0 the value of the variable can used AVS, no need to use "".

    sample :
          - varx int, x, 90   >>>> x=90